Deliverance Creek: Plot

-Set two years after the commence of the American Civil War, it is loosely centered around events connected to Belle Gaitlin Barlow.
-Deliverance Creek, MO is where the union troops pay will be delivered, so a group of union desserters go there to intercept it.
+Set two years after the commencement of the American Civil War, it is loosely centered around events connected to Belle Gaitlin Barlow (Lauren Ambrose).
+Deliverance Creek is where the Union troop's pay will be delivered, so a group of Union deserters go there to intercept it.

-Belle lives in Deliverance Creek with her three children, trying to maintain the farm as her husband Harlan left to fight in the war.
-She presumes he's dead as she's not heard from him since he left two years ago.
-Belle is involved with Deputy Nate Cooper.
+Belle lives in Deliverance Creek with her children, trying to maintain the farm, as her husband Harlan left to fight in the war and is presumed dead.
+Belle is involved with Deputy Nate Cooper (Wes Ramsey).

-Jeb Crawford, the neighbor and Cordelia's husband hits on Belle, who effectively blocks him.
-When he gets home, he complains about their run-in and Cordelia notices the slap mark on his face.
+Belle's neighbour Jeb Crawford (Barry Tubb), hits on her, but she rejects his advances.
+When he returns home, he complains about their run-in and his wife Cordelia (Katherine Willis) notices the slap mark on his face.

-In Arkansas Kessie, a slave, sneaks her husband Moses and kids off the plantation so they don't get separated, as he's on a list to be sold at an upcoming auction.
-When the owner finds them missing he confronts her, vowing to never free her.
-Acting quickly, Kessie makes an imprint of the safe key, forges her freedom papers and takes cash from the safe to follow her family.
+In Arkansas, Kessie (Yaani King), a slave, sneaks her family off the plantation to avoid being separated, as her husband Moses is to be sold at a slave auction.
+When the owner finds them missing he vows never to free Kessie.
+She copies the safe key, forges her freedom papers and takes cash from the safe to follow her family.

-A school teacher, Belle's sister Hattie talks passionately about participating in the Underground Railroad.
+Belle's sister Hattie (Caitlin Custer) talks about participating in the Underground Railroad.
 She goes to collect the first people to hide, Kessie's family, only to find there are more than there is space for.

-Cordelia, who works at the bank, is unsympathetic to Belle's financial difficulties and sends a notice which is tacked to her door.
+Cordelia, who works at the bank, is unsympathetic to Belle's financial difficulties and sends her a notice.
 When Belle discovers a few of her calves were wrongly branded by Jeb, she convinces him at gunpoint to return them.